Vishwajeetyermune/QuoraClone/README.md

-# Quora Clone using React, Redux, Firebase
+# Quora Clone using React, Redux